 Step 6.
 With the syringe in place, turn the bottle upside down.
 Pull the plunger to the number of mL needed (the amount of liquid medicine in Step 4).
 See Figure G

-Measure the mLs of medicine from the white layer at the end of the plunger, not the black layer.
+Measure the mLs of medicine from the end of the plunger.
 See Figure H